AlexVocoder/Semrush/README.md

 Note:
 Such a directory structure improves control.

 To deploy the application you'll need a deploying application.
-Let's take an example app in Python *application.py* and put it in the *quickstart_docker/application* subdirectory (then you should replace this example app).
+Let's take an example app in Python *application.py* and put it in the *quickstart_docker/application* subdirectory (you should replace this example app later on).

 ```
 import http.server